 - Mammut Guide High Magic GTX,

 - or similar.

-Terrain: Mountains like Mera peak in Nepal and Aconcagua are extremely cold.
+Terrain: Mountains like Mera Peak, Elbrus and Aconcagua are extremely cold.
 There is a serious risk of frostbite if you do not have the right footwear.

 Boot Type: Approach boots needed for lower altitudes and double boots, generically known as plastics will be required for summit phase of these mountains.
 They have a super insulated inner boot.
 Inflexible soles for climbing technical terrain and take more technical crampons (C2 and C3).
 Gaiters will be needed.